Simple Chocolate Buckwheat Porridge

 Vegan chocolate buckwheat porridge

 My favourite thing about this breakfast buckwheat porridge is just how unique it is.
 It’s chocolatey, it has a brilliant texture.
-The banana acts as a natural sweetener.
+The addition of maple syrup brings in a great subtle sweetness.
 While getting bored of conventional oats is hard, it does happen.
 So, using buckwheat is a great way to get out of a breakfast rut.

 Why should you give this buckwheat porridge a go?